vm6502q/qrack.github.io/docs/start.rst

 Compiling
 ~~~~~~~~~

 The ``qrack`` project supports two primary implementations: OpenCL-optimized and software-only.
 See :doc:`opencl` for details on installing OpenCL on some platforms, or your appropriate OS documentation.
-If you do not have OpenCL or do not wish to use it, supply the ``DENABLE_OPENCL=OFF`` environment to ``cmake`` when building qrack the first time.
+If you do not have OpenCL or do not wish to use it, supply the ``-DENABLE_OPENCL=OFF`` build option to ``cmake`` when building qrack the first time.

 .. code-block:: bash
     qc/ $ mkdir qrack/build